Distributions and the solvency & liquidity test

 Once Newco owns the property and the trust owns Newco, the cash the structure produces has to move up: rent collects in the company, and the company pays it to the trust as a dividend or a return of capital.
 Company law does not let the board do that freely.
 Newco may only make a distribution if its board first applies and passes the solvency and liquidity test.

-… a company satisfies the solvency and liquidity test … if, considering all reasonably foreseeable financial circumstances …— (a) the assets of the company, as fairly valued, equal or exceed the liabilities …; and (b) it appears that the company will be able to pay its debts as they become due … for a period of— (i) 12 months after the date on which the test is considered; or (ii) in the case of a distribution …, 12 months following that distribution.
+(1) For any purpose of this Act, a company satisfies the solvency and liquidity test at a particular time if, considering all reasonably foreseeable financial circumstances of the company at that time— (a) the assets of the company, as fairly valued, equal or exceed the liabilities of the company, as fairly valued; and (b) it appears that the company will be able to pay its debts as they become due in the ordinary course of business for a period of— (i) 12 months after the date on which the test is considered; or (ii) in the case of a distribution contemplated in paragraph (a) of the definition of ‘distribution’ in section 1, 12 months following that distribution.

 Section 46 then makes that test a hard precondition for any distribution, and requires the board to resolve on it and to acknowledge that it has applied the test — not merely assume the company is solvent.

-A company must not make any proposed distribution unless— (a) the distribution— … (ii) [is] authorised … by resolution …; (b) it reasonably appears that the company will satisfy the solvency and liquidity test immediately after completing the proposed distribution; and (c) the board … has acknowledged that it has applied the solvency and liquidity test …
+(1) A company must not make any proposed distribution unless— (a) the distribution— (i) is pursuant to an existing legal obligation of the company, or a court order; or (ii) the board of the company, by resolution, has authorised the distribution; (b) it reasonably appears that the company will satisfy the solvency and liquidity test immediately after completing the proposed distribution; and (c) the board of the company, by resolution, has acknowledged that it has applied the solvency and liquidity test, as set out in section 4, and reasonably concluded that the company will satisfy the solvency and liquidity test immediately after completing the proposed distribution.

 Financial assistance: sections 44 and 45